hexrw/inizio-exam/README.md

 # Multi-Source Search Aggregator

-A full-stack search application that aggregates results from multiple public APIs (Wikipedia, Hacker News, Open Library, and GitHub), normalizes them with a custom scoring algorithm, and allows users to select and export results in JSON or CSV format.
+A full-stack search application that aggregates results from multiple public APIs (Wikipedia, Hacker News, Open Library, and GitHub), normalizes them with a custom scoring algorithm, and allows users to select and export results in multiple formats, including JSON & CSV.

-## 🚀 Tech Stack
+## Tech Stack

 **Frontend:**
 - Vue 3 (Composition API with TypeScript)